Annual Reports to

 is even slower.

-the holidays has not slowed me down, but most people prefer doing steady work
+holidays has not slowed me down, but most people prefer doing steady work for a

-for a functional organization.
-Mark's comments are all true and were
+functional organization.
+Mark's comments are all true and were obvious to

-hate citizens of other countries, cultures, or religions.
-In the rural
+do hate citizens of other countries, cultures, or religions.
+In the

-neighbors, and the whole planet you live on a happier 2019.
+your friends, your neighbors, and the whole planet you live on a happier

 Paul